Tazaf/ionicitude/v1.0/Installing-Ionicitude.md

 The plugin will then be available in your app's `node_modules` folder, and the `.js` files are located on the `dist` subfolder.

 ### Copy the file
-But this is not enough !
-In order to use Ionicitude in your code, its file(s) must be in the `www` folder of your project (or any of the subfolder). **Ionic has a special folder for this kind of plugin and this is the `www/lib` folder.**
+But this is not enough!
+In order to use Ionicitude in your code, its file(s) must be in the `www` folder of your project (or any of the subfolder).

+**Ionic has a special folder for this kind of plugin and this is the `www/lib` folder.**

 You could do this by hand, but the NPM package of Ionicitude comes with a script **that copies the necesseray files from the plugin and paste them in a new `ionicitude` folder right inside the `www/lib` folder**.
 To execute this script, type the following command: